whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution, Part 3- We Are the Promised Land.md

 The promised land is real, and I'll tell you what else I learned -- _**WE are the promised land**_.
 Every single person can be one of our messiahs, one of our liberators as we free ourselves from the biggest trap in human history.
 And the more messiahs, the more liberators, the better.
 We are our own saviors.**

-As Jesus Christ, Harriet Tubman, and other spiritual leaders around the world have proven, this is no easy path.
+As Jesus Christ, Harriet Tubman, and other spiritual leaders around the world have shown, this is no easy path.
 Never has been.
 But now is the time.
 People are suffering as prison slaves.
 Pollution is causing all manner of diseases and destruction.
 Racism and sexism persist, as do the wars that kill the poor and profit the rich.
 Nonhumans are dying in large numbers, and humans won't last long if we don't change course.**

 Kings and billionaires of unhealthy cultures threaten, bribe, trick, and trap countless people to support all these terrible things and more.
 The only solution is to create new nations where people maintain a baseline of mutual respect with each other and the Earth.